joshprk/libobs-rs/README.md

 # libobs-rs

+> [!CAUTION]
+> The async features are about to be removed as they are causing dreadlocks and other issues.
+Use the `blocking` feature

 Simple and safe video recording through libobs.

 Currently only tested on Windows.
 Linux and MacOS likely work, but they are untested.
 These will receive support later down the road.